 Vin Baker was an NBA All-Star four times and an Olympic gold winner before ending his basketball career after the 2005/6 season.
-Now he’s working
+Now he’s working at a Starbucks in North Kingstown, Rhode Island, in the hopes of becoming a full-time

 Three days after the former R&B lovebirds were spotted watching the Lakers game separately last week, Brown attended the NBA finals with a carbon copy of his famous ex, who sat just seats away.